sanket-bhiwapurkar/JS-handbook/01-Elementary/02 Variables and Operators/03-Hoisting and Dedeclaring.md

+# Questions

+- 01 What is Hoisting?
+- 02 Explain Hoisting while declaration and Initialization.
+- 03 Explain the working of hoisting in var, let and const variables.
+- 04 Compare var, let and const.

 # Hoisting

 Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).